MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/storage/Block-FileShareAccess.md

 ## NOTES

 * When used in Failover Cluster, cmdlets from the Storage module operate on cluster level (all servers in the cluster).
+* To block access to an SMB share without adjusting security of the underlying file system use [Block-SmbShareAccess](/powershell/module/smbshare/block-smbshareaccess).

 ## RELATED LINKS